boku7/xPipe/README.md

 ## Why I Created This?
 Recently I have been exploring C2 channels using SMB/pipes and also dabbling in privilege escalation research.
 To better understand how windows pipes worked, I decided to create some projects.
 I personally find that getting my hands dirty with the windows APIs, debugging, and tinkering is the best way I learn.

+## To Do's
++ For pipes which we don't have access to query, the BOF will just timeout after 5 seconds.
+Create error handler which checks if access was denied and return error code to operator.
+As of now it will just timeout after 5 seconds and return nothing.
++ Code cleanup, make sure there are no leaks and handles are closed, etc.

+## Detection & Mitigation
+This BOF is for situational awareness.
+It does not perform any malicious behavoir as of December 7th 2021.
+For detecting pipe enumeration for threat actors in their enumeration phase, it may be possible to detect attempts to query all named pipes which exist within `\\.\pipe\*`.

 ## Credits & References
 #### Cobalt Strike BOF Code Projects
 + [trustedsec/CS-Situational-Awareness-BOF/src/SA/cacls/](https://github.com/trustedsec/CS-Situational-Awareness-BOF/blob/master/src/SA/cacls/entry.c)